Data Structure¶

 Relational characters are based on relations between two or more

 GeoDataFrames.
-Typical example isstreet_alignment, which requires a) orientation of streets and b) orientation of buildings.Network analysis
+A typical example isstreet_alignment, which requires both the orientation of streets and the orientation of buildings.Network analysis

 Network analysis characters are based on

-of morphological element.
-However, the whole package is built with a
+morphological element.
+However, the whole package is built with a specific set

-specific set of elements in mind, based on the research done at the
+of elements in mind, based on the research done at the University of

-plots for certain types of analysis and provide additional information,
+for certain types of analysis and provide additional information, like

-like the adjacency, for the other.
-More information on tessellation is
+adjacency, for other analyses.
+More information on tessellation is in the

-Generally, we can work with any kind of morphological element which fits the selected function, there is no restriction.
-Sometimes, where documentation refers to buildings, other elements like blocks can be used as well as long as the principle remains the same.
+Generally, we can work with any kind of morphological element that fits the selected function; there is no restriction.
+Sometimes, where documentation refers to buildings, other elements like blocks can be used as well, as long as the principle remains the same.

 For example, you can use momepy to do morphometric analysis of: